Echium candicans

-Echium candicans, the pride of Madeira, is a species of flowering plant in the family Boraginaceae, native to the island of Madeira.
+Echium candicans, the Pride of Madeira, is a species of flowering plant in the family Boraginaceae, and genus Echium, native to the island of Madeira.
 It is a large herbaceous perennial subshrub, growing to 1.5–2.5 m.

-In the first year after germination the plant produces a broad rosette of leaves.
-In the second and subsequent years more or less woody flowering stalks are produced clothed in rough leaves.
-The flower head is large and covered with white or blue flowers having red stamens.
-It is much visited by bees and butterflies for its nectar.
+In the first year after germination, the plant produces a broad rosette of leaves.
+In the second and subsequent years, more or less woody flowering stalks are produced clothed in rough leaves.
+The Latin specific epithet candicans means "shining white", referring to one colour form of this species.